More

 Ethos

 At the Royal Dublin Golf Club, we are committed to protecting the rich and diverse wildlife that exists in and around our club grounds in addition to reducing our carbon footprint and striving to be a positive influence on the local community.
 Bull Island, which has been the home of Royal Dublin since 1889, has the most designations of any site in the country, which includes a National Bird Sanctuary, a Biosphere Reserve, a National Nature Reserve, a Special Protection Area under the EU Birds Directive, and a Special Area of Conservation under the EU Habitats Directive, while also being the subject of a Special Amenity Area Order.
-For this reason, we feel it is our responsibility to be custodians of nature on such a unique and awe-inspiring location as is Bull Island.
+For this reason, we feel it is our responsibility to be custodians of nature in such a unique and awe-inspiring location as Bull Island.

 What Have We Done?